304 North Cardinal St.

 Aftercare

 Water newly planted bulbs thoroughly after planting and then water regularly during their active growth period (spring through summer).
-A balanced fertilizer applied every two weeks during this time will help promote healthy foliage growth and flower production throughout the season.
+A balanced fertilizer applied every month during this time (along with any other types of lilies nearby) will help promote healthy foliage growth and flower production throughout the season.

 Canada lilies are relatively low maintenance once established.
 That said, a bit of extra care for the first couple of years can get them off to a healthy start.